datapro4hire/myAIidea/README.md

 ## 1. Input Data Used

 The input data is operational data for a grocery store logs found in Kaggle.
+It includes:

-It includes: 1) Task Label by operational area, 2)Task Duration, and 3) Task Volume.
+#1) Task Label by operational area
+#2)Task Duration
+#3) Task Volume.

 It also includes qualitative observations.

 ## 2. Output Data